|

 anal fin is typically 30-35, and coloration is usually slate blue

-The spawning behavior of blue catfish appears to be similar to
+on the back, shading to white on the belly.
+Life History The spawning behavior of blue catfish appears to be similar to

 that of channel catfish.
 However, most blue catfish are not sexually